 Clinical Breast Exam:

-Between the ages of 20-39, women should have clinical breast exam by a physician or a nurse once every three years.
-After age of 40, women should have a breast exam every year.
+Between the ages of 20-39, women should have a clinical breast exam by a physician or a nurse once every three years.
+After the age of 40, women should have a breast exam every year.
 The clinical breast exam should be done before the mammography.

 A breast biopsy is a test that removes tissues or sometimes fluid from the suspicious area.
 The removed cells are examined under a microscope and further tested to check for the presence of breast cancer.
 A biopsy is the only diagnostic procedure that can definitely determine if the suspicious area is cancerous.